-Pin # Pin Name Pin Function 1 LX Switching (phase) node 2 BST Boost capacitor connection for high-side gate drive 3 VCC 5V power input for internal analog circuits and gate drive outputs 4 DL Gate drive output for the low-side external MOSFET 5 GND Power ground - the return point for the DL driver output and the reference point for the ILIM and Zero Cross circuits 6 RTN Return or analog ground for VOUT sense - connect to GND at the chip 7 NC Not connected internally - leave unconnected or connect to GND 8 NC Not connected internally - leave unconnected or connect to GND 9 FB Feedback input - connect to an external resistor divider from VOUT to program the output voltage 10 VOUT Output voltage sense point for determining the on-time 11 PGOOD Open-drain Power Good indicator - high impedance indicates power is good - an external pull-up resistor is required.
-12 EN Enable input - connect EN to RTN to disable the SC412A 13 ILIM Current limit sense point - to program the current limit connect a resistor from ILIM to LX or to a current sense resistor 14 NC Not connected internally - leave unconnected or connect to GND 15 NC Not connected internally - leave unconnected or connect to GND 16 DH Gate drive output for the high-side external FET Т PAD Thermal pad for heatsinking purposes - not connected internally - connect to system ground through preferably one large via or multiple smaller vias
+Pin Pin Name Pin Function 1 LX Switching (phase) node.
+2 BST Boost capacitor connection for high-side gate drive.
+3 VCC 5V power input for the internal circuits and gate drive outputs.
+4 DL Gate drive output for the low-side external MOSFET.
+5 GND Power ground.
+This is the return point for the DL driver output, and the reference point for the ILIM and zero cross circuits.
+6 RTN Return or analog ground for the FB input and FB resistor divider .
+Connect to GND directly at the IC.
+All feedback components should connect to this ground.
+7 D1 Drain of second internal MOSFET which is controlled by G1.
+8 D0 Drain of first internal MOSFET which is controlled by G0.
+9 FB Feedback sense point.
+The FB threshold is 0.75V; the resistor divider ratio between VOUT and FB sets the output voltage.
+This ratio can be modified using the G0/G1 inputs to switch resistors in/out at D0/D1.
+10 VOUT Output voltage sense point for determining On-Time.
+11 PGOOD Open-drain power good indicator - a high impedance indicates power is good - an external pull-up resistor is required.
+12 EN Enable input - connect EN to RTN to disable the SC471/A. 13 ILIM Current limit sense point - to program the current limit connect a resistor from ILIM to LX or to a current sense resistor.
+14 G0 Control input for the D0 MOSFET.
+A logic high (low) energizes the D0 MOSFET on the SC471 (SC471A), pulling D0 to ground.
+15 G1 Control input for the D1 MOSFET.
+A logic high (low) energizes the D1 MOSFET on the SC471 (SC471A), pulling D1 to ground.
+16 DH Gate drive output for the high-side external MOSFET т PAD Mounting pad.
+Not connected internally - connect to system (power) ground plane through prefer- ably one large via or multiple smaller vias.